laravel/docs/upgrade.md

 #### The `lists` Method

-The `lists` method now returns a `Collection` instance.
+The `lists` method now returns a `Collection` instance for Eloquent queries.
 If you would like to convert the `Collection` into a plain array, use the `all` method:

 	$collection->lists('id')->all();